mkilgore/protura/README.md

   - Supports executing ELF and #! programs.
 - TTY Layer
   - A TTY layer exists, with support for the most common `termios` settings
+  - There is a "VT" layer for implmenting generic VT102 support
-  - The console understands most of the basic VT100 escape sequences, and ncurses includes a termiofo entry for Protura
+    - This understands a fair amount of the VT102 escape sequences, and ncurses includes a terminfo entry for Protura
   - Currently no PTY support, the only supported TTYs are serial and keyboard/console
 - PCI
   - Currently supports a small set of PCI devices, though the basic framework is there to support more
   - Current supported devices:
     - E1000 (Network card)
     - RTL8139 (Network card)
-    - PIIX3 (IDE DMA Controller - disabled, doesn't work on VirtualBox)
+    - PIIX3 (chipset, IDE DMA Controller)
 - Network Layer
-  - The IPv4 support is decent.
+  - IPv4 support is fairly full featured
-  - Implements ARP machine discovery, and interfaces for implementing tools like `ifconfig`.
+    - An internal IPv4 routing table exists, along with userspace APIs for implementing `route`
+      - ARP is used to discover external MAC addresses according to the configured routes
+    - Another userspace API existing for network interfaces, which is used to implement `ifconfig`
+    - Supports several protocol selections:
+      - UDP
+        - Pretty simple, this is more or less complete
+      - "Raw" IP
+        - This protocol recieves a copy of any packet matching the supplied protocol ID.
+        - Used internally and externally to implement ICMP
+      - TCP
+        - About half-done, the 3-way TCP handshake and data rx/tx on an established connection are complete
+        - TCP connection closing is not yet implemented, so closing the socket drops the connection without actually closing it
+        - Retransmission of sent packets is not yet implemented, but the framework is there and timers are implemented.
+        - Listening sockets are not implemented
+  - Loopback device

 External OS components: